eclipse-rdf4j/rdf4j/README.md

 This is the main code repository for the Eclipse RDF4J project.
-Please see [RDF4J.org](http://rdf4j.org) for detailed information about RDF4J, including user documentation and donwload links.
+Please see [RDF4J.org](http://rdf4j.org) for detailed information about RDF4J, including user documentation and download links.

 ## Keen to contribute?